0-1 normalization ((bla – min(bla)) / ( max(bla) – min(bla) ))

 - Stability selection: apply a feature selection algorithm on different subsets of data and with different subsets of features (bootstrap)

-- When deal with imbalanced data set, create multiple balanced data sets from the original imbalanced data set via sampling, and subsequently evaluate feature subsets using an ensemble of base classifiers each trained on a balanced data set.
+Ensemble different resampled datasets: When deal with imbalanced data set, create multiple balanced data sets from the original imbalanced data set via sampling, and subsequently evaluate feature subsets using an ensemble of base classifiers each trained on a balanced data set.
+And add ratio.